Introduction: Glass Mosaic 'Pond': How to Add Curb Appeal to a Winding Staircase!

 Step 12: Free Koi Pattern

-The attached Koi pattern was designed by glass Artist Laura Heathcote for Spectrum Glass in 1999.
-It's available as a free download (for personal use only) but I've included it here for you in case you'd like to give stained glass mosaics a try!
+Head over to my blog to get a free Koi pattern designed by glass Artist Laura Heathcote for Spectrum Glass in 1999.
+It's available as a free download (for personal use only); I've made it available on my site in case you'd like to give stained glass mosaics a try!